How to Downgrade VMware ESXi Host in ESXi Recovery Mode

 In fact, no matter how you toss your host or VMs, backups are always your reliable insurance, especially when you want to perform such risky operations.

-Therefore, I would like to recommend you a professional backup tool that can back up all VMs on a cluster in 3 easy steps, namely AOMEI Cyber Backup.
-In addition, it has the following benefits:
+Therefore, I would like to recommend you a professional and free VMware backup tool AOMEI Cyber Backup that can back up VMs on a cluster in 3 easy steps.
+It has the following benefits in practice:

-✦ Multiple VMs Backup: with 3 easy steps you can create a complete automatic backup task of multiple, or even all VMs on the cluster.
+✦ Multiple VMs Backup: with 3 easy steps you can create a complete backup task of multiple VMs on the cluster.

 ✦ Clear Log Monitor: clearly recording all operations made to the VMs with separate error logs for easy reference and troubleshooting.

 If you updated to a new version and are experiencing some compatibility issues or older build requirements, VMware provides such a rollback feature of VMware ESXi recovery mode.
-In this article, I introduced what is VMware ESXi recovery mode, when and how to use it and what to prepare in advance.
+In this article, I introduced what is ESXi host recovery mode, when and how to perform VMware hypervisor recovery and what to prepare in advance.

 Before you perform risky operations like downgrading the host, backup is necessary to avoid unanticipated data loss.
 On this issue, compare to native VMware backup solutions, some dedicated backup tools may help you better and increase your work efficiency.